anonymousNulID/llm4firm/README.md

+# FirmLLM

-# FirmLLM - A Large Language Model-based Multi-Agent System for Large-scale Firmware Collection and Analysis
+A Multi-Agent System for Large-Scale Firmware Collection and Analysis Based on Large Language Models

-FirmLLM is an integrated system that combines firmware collection and analysis functions, leveraging large language models (LLM) for intelligent firmware analysis.
-The system consists of two core modules: the firmware collection system (FirmCrawler) and the firmware analysis system (FirmAnalyzer).
-Both systems adopt a multi-agent collaborative approach based on user-defined prompts, enabling autonomous exploration and analysis, and can solve long-cycle complex tasks.
+---

+## Overview

+**FirmLLM** is an integrated system for large-scale firmware acquisition and security analysis.
+It leverages multi-agent collaboration and large language models (LLMs) to achieve intelligent automation in both crawling and analysis.

+The system consists of two main modules:

+- **FirmCrawler**: A multi-agent web crawler for automated firmware collection
+- **FirmAnalyzer**: A firmware security analysis engine that combines static tools and LLM capabilities

+---

-## Project Structure
+## 📁 Project Structure

 ```
 .